karanpatel0608/AquaStat/README.md

 ## Contact

-For any questions or inquiries, please contact [Karan Patel] at [karanp0608@gmail.com].
+For any questions or inquiries, please contact Karan Patel at karanp0608@gmail.com